 - Entrance is free.

-- If you visit Antiphellos in summer, protect yourself from the sun in the usual ways because, as with most ancient theatres, there’s little shade.
+- If you visit Antiphellos in summer, protect yourself from the sun in the usual ways.
+As with most ancient theatres, there’s little shade.

 - Journey time from Fethiye to Kaş is just under two hours.